 So, in the college scenario, you've got one instructor with potentially 100+ students.
-For a self-study course where the student teacher ratio is closer to 1:1, then there's opportunity to take it to the next level, which means requiring your student to earn 1000 points by the end of the course.
-Consider the following:
+For a self-study course where the student teacher ratio is closer to 1:1, then there's opportunity to take it to the next level, which means requiring your student to earn 1500 points by the end of the course, but paced along the way by having thresholds they must meet for each unit.

-For this Conceptual Astronomy course we recommend the following "per unit" grading scheme for the automated quizzes at Conceptual Academy.
+For this Conceptual Integrated Science course we recommend the following "per unit" grading scheme for the automated quizzes at Conceptual Academy.